Stuart0l/Stuart0l.github.io/about.md

 ## Education

 - **Ph.D. in Computer Science**
   *Aug.
-2021 - Now*
+2021 - May.
+2026 (Expected)*
-  University of Illinois, Urbana-Champaign
+  University of Illinois Urbana-Champaign

 - **M.S. in Computer Science**
   *Sep.
 2019 - Mar.
 2021*